-In this post, we will look at Download Eclipse IDE.
-Eclipse is an integrated development environment (IDE) that supports multiple programming languages.
+In this post, we will learn the steps involved to Download and Install Eclipse IDE.
+Eclipse is an Integrated Development Environment (IDE) that supports multiple programming languages.

 What is Eclipse?

 Eclipse is the most widely used Java IDE for development.
 Eclipse SDK stands for Eclipse Software Development Kit.
 Eclipse SDK is free and open-source software.
 It includes the Eclipse Platform, Java development tools, Plug-in Development Environment, etc.

 Operating System: Machine with Windows, Linux, or Mac OS X.